-Below are the rules we followed during our original 100 Days of Real Food pledge.
-If you are taking the 10-Day pledge you will follow these same rules.
+Here are the seven rules we followed during our original 100 Days of Real Food pledge:

 - Whole foods that are more a product of nature than a product of industry